DataDog/hiring-engineers/answers.md

 To be clear, however, according to the documentation the actual collection interval is a bit of a dance between the interval time per instance for this custom agent check and the interval time for Data Dog Agent collector (who's collection frequency is every 15-20 seconds dependent on how many integrations are enabled).
 The result, per the documentation, is that this does not mean the metric is collected **every** 45 seconds but rather it **could** be collected **as often as** every 45 seconds.

-**Q: Can you change the collection interval without modifying the Python check file you created?**
+**Bonus Question: Can you change the collection interval without modifying the Python check file you created?**
-**A:** The collection interval is changed in the yaml file for the custom agent check, not in the python check file itself.
+The collection interval is changed in the yaml file for the custom agent check, not in the python check file itself.

-To confirm the agent check and MongoDB integration are reporting to Datadog SAAS I reviewed the hostmap for exercise host and created a timeboard via the GUI
+To confirm the agent check and MongoDB integration are sending metrics to Datadog I reviewed the hostmap for the exercise host and created a timeboard via the GUI

 ![](hostmap.jpg)  &nbsp;&nbsp;&nbsp;&nbsp;